The difference between popular fiction and literary fiction is subtle but unmistakable.

 The integration of plot and theme goes a very long way in defining literary fiction — theme being defined as the core meaning that the events of a story add up to.

-It’s important to note that style doesn’t just refer to wordsmithing — although that’s included — but refers to a much broader issue: namely, a focus on the writing itself, which includes such things as density of expression, concentrated speech, felicitous phrasing, originality of descriptions, and many other things as well.
+It’s important to note that style doesn’t just refer to wordsmithing — although that’s included — but to a much broader issue: namely, a focus on the writing itself, which includes such things as density of expression, concentrated speech, punctuation, clever clausing, clarity, felicitous phrasing, vocabulary, originality of descriptions, and many other things as well.

 “See the child.
 He is pale and thin, he wears a thin and ragged linen shirt.
 He stokes the scullery fire.
 Outside lie dark turned fields with rags of snow and darker woods beyond that harbor yet a few last wolves….
 The mother dead these fourteen years did incubate in her own bosom the creature who would carry her off.
 The father never speaks her name, the child does not know it.
 He watches, pale and unwashed” (Blood Meridian, Cormac McCarthy).

-This sort of sustained depth of style goes far beyond wordsmithing, and many readers, myself among them, find something profoundly life-affirming in this kind of stylistic emphasis — so much so that this one element alone, if done well, will make a book worthwhile.
-(Moby Dick is an excellent example of one such book.)
+This sort of sustained depth of style goes far beyond wordsmithing, and many readers, myself among them, find something profoundly life-affirming in this kind of stylistic emphasis — so much so that this single element alone, if done well, will make a book worthwhile.
+(Moby Dick, which is poorly paced and poorly plotted, is an excellent example of one such.)

 But not all literary fiction has such an emphasis on style — especially when read in translation, The Brother’s Karamozov being another fine example.